ROCm/hipBLAS/docs/conceptual/library-source-code-organization.rst

 Library source code organization
 **********************************

-The hipBLAS code is split into several parts:
+The hipBLAS code is split into the following sections:

 * The ``library`` directory, which contains all source code for the library
 * The ``clients`` directory, which contains all test code and the code to build clients